Basic Information about Hungary

 Hungarian Scholarship Board

 HSB is responsible for submitting proposals for the Ministry of Education regarding international mobility and the national policy of scholarships and grants; participating in the preparation of action plans based on bilateral agreements; defining competition criteria and nominating candidates for scholarships and grants by evaluating and ranking over 2,000 applications per year.
-These scholarships and grants (largely financed by the Hungarian Ministry of Education) are based on a pool system and bilateral educational, scientific and cultural exchange programs with 45 countries.
-These international agreements enable students, postgraduates, professors, researchers, and artists to widen their professional experience in Hungary.
+These scholarships and grants (largely financed by the Hungarian Ministry of Education) are based on a pool system and bilateral educational, scientific and cultural exchange programmes with 45 countries.
+These international agreements enable students, postgraduates, professors, researchers and artists to widen their professional experience in Hungary.